WebEngineering-FHNW/fs19-de-graded-exercise-lichtwellenreiter/README.md

 -- app does not work in safari & chrome due to canvas rendering issues.
 Implemented a browser check.

 I'm particular proud of:
 -- the exessive use of the canvas element to draw the map and the paths
+-- started this awesome app only with bare JS (no external library is used) and a stable Backend.

 ## Project grading